Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Methodology

 \textbf{Reptile Meta-update.} To optimize the expected post-adaptation objective in Eq.~\eqref{eq:meta_obj} without backpropagating through the $I$ inner steps, we adopt the first-order Reptile update~\cite{nichol2018first}.
 At each meta iteration, we sample a mini-batch of tasks $\{\tau_b\}_{b=1}^{B}$, run the inner adaptation in Eq.~\eqref{eq:inner_operator} to obtain the post-adapt perturbations $\{\bm\delta_{\tau_b}\}$, and move the initialization toward their average:

 {$\Pi_{\|\bm\delta\|_\infty\le \epsilon}(\cdot)$ denotes the projection (clamp) in terms of $\ell_{\infty}$-norm with budget $\epsilon$.} Intuitively, $(\bar{\bm\delta}-\bm\delta_0)$ aggregates task-specific adaptation directions, yielding a first-order surrogate for the post-adaptation risk in Eq.~\eqref{eq:meta_obj}.
-In Appendix, Proposition~\ref{prop:reptile_first_order} and Remark~\ref{rem:reptile_first_order} clarify how the Reptile update in Eq.~\eqref{eq:reptile_update} serves as a first-order procedure for optimizing the expected post-adaptation objective in Eq.~\eqref{eq:meta_obj}.
+Corresponding Proposition and Remark clarify how the Reptile update in Eq.~\eqref{eq:reptile_update} serves as a first-order procedure for optimizing the expected post-adaptation objective in Eq.~\eqref{eq:meta_obj}.